Interface Pipeline

 Thread safety

-can be added or removed at any time because a Pipeline
+A Handler can be added or removed at any time because a Pipeline is thread safe.

 invocations can't be guaranteed.
 You have to ensure by yourself, that your handlers are thread-safe